-The Sub-Fund will not invest in equities and equity equivalent securities of companies with specified involvement in specific excluded activities ("Excluded Activities") unless they have gone through an ESG due diligince assessment.
+The Sub-Fund will not invest in equities and equity equivalent securities of companies with specified involvement in specific excluded activities ("Excluded Activities").

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?